SheepPony/TSSSF-CardMachine-KR/README.md

 # TSSSF-CardMachine (KR)
 Modified by SheepPony
 Originally by Horrible People Productions
 version: OH GOD EVERYTHING IS STILL TERRIBLE

 ## What is this?
 This is a fork of `Card Machine` by `Horrible People Games`, extensively modified to be able to handle Korean text.
-You can run this to generate
+You can use this to generate the Korean translated versions of Core and Extra Credit decks.

 ## Installing
 This code was created and used under Linux.
 I have not tested on Windows or Mac, but in theory this code should be fairly cross-platform.

 Please note that some required files are under a submodule.
 Please use the command below to clone this repo, or else the submodules may not get pulled.
 `git clone --recurse-submodules https://github.com/SheepPony/TSSSF-CardMachine-KR.git`

 This code depends on the `pillow` Python package.
 `ImageMagick` is required for PDF generation.